maxratchathon/crud-pokedex/README.md

 # crud-pokedex

 this is project for "pokemon crud web-application" problem.

+for admin only (MongoDB)
+username: maxratchathon
+password: jqBqHljS3jrALzmi